 Have a project.

-A hobby or a project is a fantastic way to keep yourself occupied during those times where you want to fill in a bit of time or you don’t want to make it so obvious you are on your own.
+A hobby or a project is a fantastic way to keep yourself occupied during those times where you do feel a little lonely, want to fill in a bit of time or you don’t want to make it so obvious you are on your own.
 Many solo backpackers maintain a personal blog or take the time to write a book, maybe hone their photography skills or put together a photograph portfolio of all the places they have been.
 Some people travel with the aim of learning a specific skill, becoming a dive master while island hopping, learning yoga and meditation at various retreats around the world or studying and training in the different martial arts around the world.
-It doesn’t really matter what it is, the opportunities are as varied as the people who travel, but whatever it is, it can really add an extra dimension to your trip.
+It doesn’t really matter what it is as long as it interests you, the opportunities are as varied as the people who travel, but whatever it is, it can really add an extra dimension to your trip.

 Take your time.

 Solo travel really gives you the opportunity to slow down and explore a place properly.
 You can really take your time and enjoy the locations and sites you are visiting.
 You don’t have to worry about doing the usual tourist trail or whether or not your travel partner wants to move on somewhere else, you can do what you want, when you want, so slow down and smell the coffee.
 Drink a few cups too.
 Hell, go to the farm and learn how the damn stuff is made locally if you like!
 You have all the time in the world and no one to answer to but yourself!